Makemake: Name and symbol

-In his personal writings and interviews, Brown recounted that deciding on Makemake's name was difficult because the object's known characteristics at the time were not relatable to mythology.
+In his personal writings and interviews, Brown recounted having difficulty with deciding on a formal name for the dwarf planet, because its known characteristics at the time were not relatable to mythology.
 Wanting to preserve the object's connection with Easter, Brown had thought about naming the object after either the Anglo-Saxon goddess Ēostre or the Anishinaabe trickster rabbit Manabozho, but found both names unusable.
 (Note: The name of Ēostre has already been used for the asteroid 343 Ostara, so it could not be used according to the IAU's rule against duplicate names.
 For the name of Manabozho, Brown personally found it unappealing because of its suffix -bozo.)
 Brown and his team finally settled on the name Makemake, which satisfied both the object's connection with Easter and the IAU's rule for naming classical Kuiper belt objects after creator deities.
 The name of Makemake was approved and announced by the IAU in July 2008.
 (Note: The IAU press release announcing Makemake's naming and classification as a dwarf planet was published on July 19, 2008, but other sources including New Scientist, Space Daily, and The Planetary Society have reported on this a few days earlier.)